DJ4Earth/DJ-barotropic-gyre/README.md

   2. The second direction is a different barotropic gyre model using a fully explicit solver (in this case RK4).
 This code lives in the folder explicit_solver, and is based on Python code written by Milan Kloewer (found here: https://github.com/milankl/swm).

 The explicit solver code is currently working with both Enzyme and Checkpointing.
 The file main_energy_1_chkp.jl runs a sample adjoint problem and computes the sensitivity of the final energy with respect to the initial conditions.
+After running a finite difference check is done to see that the derivatives Enzyme computed are correct.
+Caution should be used when selecting both grid resolution and the number of snaps (checkpoints) for Checkpointing to do, the integration time increases quite a bit with resolution size (in my experience.)